2026

 to

 Organized in conjunction with Gainsborough: The Fashion of Portraiture, this Cabinet installation presents twenty-four hand-colored engravings that depict French fashion in the late eighteenth century.
 These plates are selected from Gallerie des modes et costumes français (1778–87), the largest and most influential series of its day.
-Despite their aesthetic appeal and cultural significance, most copies of Gallerie des modes were destroyed during the French Revolution.
+No complete set of Gallerie des modes survives today.
+Many were discarded when fashions changed, and others could have been destroyed during the French Revolution.
 The Frick Art Research Library has an impressive collection of three hundred and seventy original prints, a selection of which will be on view at the Frick for the first time.

 gold throne of eucharistic exposition encrusted with precious gems and stones